 Zac Cole – Head Coach

-Zac Cole has recently been hired to lead the Waynesboro Generals in the summer of 2019.
-If the name sounds familiar to Valley League Baseball fans, it’s because for the past 3 years Coach Cole has been the Head Coach of the New Market Rebels.
-If the name sounds familiar to General fans, Cole spent the summer of 2004 playing for the Gens.
-General Manager Tyler Hoffman feels like the hire couldn’t have been any more perfect.
+Zac Cole has been hired once again to lead the Waynesboro Generals in the summer of 2021.
+Familiar to the Valley League Baseball fans, because in 2019 he was the Head Coach for the Waynesboro Generals, earning the #18th spot in the nation of all summer college baseball teams and the most winningest year for the Waynesboro Generals.
+Prior to that for 3 consecutive years Coach Cole was the Head Coach of the New Market Rebels, winning the Championship in 2018.
+His history runs deep as Cole spent the summer of 2004 as a college player, playing for the Gens.
+General Manager Tyler Hoffman feels like the hire in 2019 couldn’t have been any more perfect.
 “Zac brings years of experience in collegiate summer baseball and more importantly, in the Valley League,” said Hoffman.
 “He is a great leader of men and it will be really special to have a General alumnus heading the staff for the summer.”
+“The fit was so perfect we requested him to return in 2020 and due to covid and missing the season, we picked him back up for 2021,” said Kathleen Kellett-Ward, Generals President.

 Zac’s playing days began at Palm Beach Community College in Lake Worth, Florida.
 There he recorded 7 wins in his sophomore season with 3 complete game shutouts while picking up an honorable mention nod for the Southern Conference.
 After earning his Associate of Arts degree from Palm Beach, he transferred to Tennessee Tech University in Cookeville, Tennessee.
 As a weekend starter, Cole would record the lowest ERA on the team and would also be named as a finalist for the 2006 Tennessee Tech University Man of the Year award.
 He would earn his Bachelor of Business Administration with concentration in Management degree in 2007.
 After his collegiate career, Cole was signed in 2007 by the Baltimore Orioles.
 The next year, he found himself in Independent baseball where he would suit up for the Traverse City Beach Bums, Amarillo Dillas, Normal Cornbelters, and finally the Kalamazoo Kings before retiring in 2011 due to injury.